dreadwrr/Developer-buddy/README.md

 or what changed on your system.
 So if you compiled something you call this script to build a module of it for distribution.
   If not using for developing call it a file change snapshot

 We use the find command to list all files 5 minutes or newer.
-Filter it and then get to copying the files in a temporary staging directory.
+Filter it and then get to copying the files in a temporary staging directory in /tmp.
-Then take those files and make an .xzm.
-It will be placed in   /tmp  along with a transfer log to staging directory and file manifest of the xzm  <BR><BR><BR><BR>
+Then take those files and make an .xzm along with a transfer log to staging directory and file manifest of the xzm  <BR><BR><BR><BR>